cse97/STCET-DBMS-CODES/README.md

 OS CODES folder contains all assignments and solutions.
 IT CODES folder contains all java and applet codes.
 NW CODES folder contains all codes.
+AI CODES folder contains all prolog and lisp codes.